drupalprojects/migrate/README.txt

 by drush commands.

 The Migrate module itself has support for migration into core objects.
 Support for migration involving contrib modules is in the migrate_extras module.
-The exceptions to this is CCK - because the equivalent (Field API) is implemented in core for Drupal 7, to ease maintaining both D6 and D7 implementations of Migrate 2 the CCK support is builtin under Drupal 6.
+The exception to this is CCK - because the equivalent (Field API) is implemented in core for Drupal 7, to ease maintaining both D6 and D7 implementations of Migrate 2 the CCK support is builtin under Drupal 6.